-65. Bridges and La Mesa both enforce a lock-in/shut-out policy that prohibits residents from entering or leaving the shelters unless they do so by car, taxi, ride-share, or other individual transport, or one of the shelters' shuttles, which only run four times a day.
-The shuttles can accommodate only a small fraction of the number of residents living at the shelter, which results in many residents being trapped at the shelter all day.
+- 81. Bridges and La Mesa both enforce or enforced a lock-in/shut-out policy that prohibits residents from entering or leaving the shelters unless they do so by car, taxi, ride-share, or other individual vehicle, or one of the shelters' shuttles, which only run four times a day.
+The shuttles can accommodate only a small fraction of the number of residents living at the shelter, which results in many residents being trapped at the shelter all day. - 82.
+Anaheim currently funds the Salvation Army Orange County to operate the Anaheim Emergency Shelter in the City.
+Anaheim requires Salvation Army to enforce a lock-in/shut-out policy at the shelter.

-66. Residents who violate the lock-in/shut-out policy by walking into or out of the shelter may be evicted.

-67. The County mandates that Bridges have this policy.
+- 83. Residents who violate the lock-in/shut-out policy by walking into or out of the shelter may be evicted. - 84.
+The County mandates that Bridges have this policy.
 See Orange County Year Round Emergency Shelter and Multi-Service Center Management, Operations and Public Safety Plan, Apr.
 24, 2017, at 2.
 New and returning residents are to "receive direct transportation to and from the shelter daily" from designated locations within the County that will be selected by the police.
 Id. at 3.
-The County prohibits Bridges from picking-up or dropping-off residents at any other places.
+The County prohibits Bridges from picking-up or dropping-off residents at any other places. - 85.
+The County further segregates residents at Bridges from the community by requiring the shelter to enforce an anti-loitering zone within an entire mile of the shelter.